- Jon Peder Eliasson

 - SINTEF AS

-Cost-efficient CO2 monitoring technology
+Cost-efficient CO2 monitoring technology (Task 12)

 One of the keys for safe CO2 storage is that industry operators comply with monitoring regulations.
 Monitoring the storage site is potentially very expensive.
 The main ambition of this Task is to develop and demonstrate monitoring technology which will enable safe operation in compliance with laws and regulations in the most cost-efficient manner.
 This will benefit our industry partners, like Shell, Statoil, Total and others.